Property Owner Alert Frequently Asked Questions

 What is the Property Owner Alert

-- No, you do not need to manually monitor your title.
-The Property Owner Alerts service automatically tracks and notifies you of any pre-settlement and dealing activity related to the title.
+• No, the Property Owner Alert automatically tracks and notifies you of any activity related to the title.

 Return to the table of contents